pdx-labs/demos/amazon_product_bot/Readme.md

 First, make sure that you are in the test directory.

 Second, type in your API key in terminal.

 If you are running Mac OS/ linux, type below in your terminal:

 ```
-export OPENAI_API_KEY="your secret key"
+export OPENAI_KEY="your secret key"
 ```
-For more information, please see [this page](https://www.immersivelimit.com/tutorials/adding-your-openai-api-key-to-system-environment-variables)

 Third, type the following in your local terminal:

 ```
 python agent.py
 ```

 If you are in Mac and the above code report error, please try

 ```
 python3 agent.py
 ```

 And wait for 30 seconds, you should have your output in your terminal!

 For example, if the question is still Can I use this air fryer in England?

 The output I generated is

 ```
 Can i use this air fryer in England?